 Who needs a General Excise Tax license in Hawaii?

-A business must register for a General Excise Tax license in Hawaii receiving income from almost any business activity including wholesaling, retailing, farming, performing services, construction contracting, rental of personal or real property, business interest income, and even receiving royalties.
+A business must register for a General Excise Tax license in the state of Hawaii receiving income from almost any business activity including wholesaling, retailing, farming, performing services, construction contracting, rental of personal or real property, business interest income, and even receiving royalties.

 - Having 200 or more separate transactions of tangible personal property to Hawaii residents.